-We awoke to news of Essen from Maxwell and Ilse Köhler, our country caretakers who had gone to town to acquire some of the supplies Rochel and I would need for our stay at the farm.
-It was to be our temporary hiding place until the Gestapo’s deportation campaign subsided, and when we figured it would be safer to cross into Nederlands.
+We awoke to news of Essen from Maxwell and Ilse Köhler, our country hosts who had gone to town to acquire some of the supplies Rochel and I would need for our stay at the farm.
+It was to be our temporary hiding place until the Gestapo’s deportation campaign subsided, and when we figured it would be safe to cross into Nederlands.

 Polish Jews in particular were being heavily targeted by the Nazis as retribution for the assassination of a German diplomat in Paris days earlier by a Jewish teenager from Hannover whose parents had recently been deported back to Poland.

 We all sat down to Ilse’s hearty breakfast of fresh-baked Bauernbrot1, marmalade, egg omelet with Gouda cheese, and chopped herring.
 We mostly ate in silence, using our meal as a last defense against discussing last night’s disturbing details.
 “There is to be no talking with your mouth full at the dinner table!” was a rule the girls were very familiar with, and with all of us still in shock, there was no fear of this rule being broken now.
 But a conversation about our future was undeniable and inescapable, and Berte and Eva were deserving of emmes2.

 Then just as I was about to confess…